HibaBenAribi/Emimr/README.md

 - Are these miRNA expressed in disease group or not ( the user need to search for each miRNA separately ).

-# Data result interpretation

-The significance of the output data are  available in :

 # Case study
 In order to validate the tool developed in this work, we applied the analysis to STAT3 gene which is implicated in the pathology of MS.